'Exceptional' power outage in Spain and Portugal affects millions of people

 Several Lisbon subway cars were evacuated, reports said.
 Courts stopped work and ATMs and electronic payment systems were affected.

 Hatton reported from Lisbon, Portugal.
-Joseph Wilson in Barcelona, Spain, and Emma Burrows in London contributed.
+Associated Press journalists Helena Alves in Lisbon, Tales Azzoni and Alicia Léon in Madrid, Joseph Wilson and Hernán Muñoz in Barcelona, Spain, and Emma Burrows in London contributed.

 Credit: AP